 How long does it take before I can get my permit?

-Our commitment is to process residential permit applications in three weeks.
-In slow periods, processing time may be much faster.
+Under normal conditions, our commitment is to process residential permit applications in three weeks.
 This is assuming the permit application is complete (i.e., everything is in order, all needed paperwork is included, nothing is missing).
 Incomplete permit applications are often the reason for increased wait times.